giraffe-fsharp/Giraffe/README.md

 // HTTP GET /foo/John/Doe/  --> Success
 // HTTP GET /foo/John/Doe// --> Failure

-// The last case will not bind to the Person model, because the Regex doesn't allow more than one trailing slash (change ? to * and it would work)
+// The last case will not bind to the Person model, because the Regex doesn't allow more than one trailing slash (change ? to * and it will work)
 ```

 ### routeStartsWith